jackson-mumper/jackson-mumper.github.io/index.md

 layout: default
 ---
 # Jackson Mumper Open Source GIS Portfolio
 Hi, I'll write a short bio later.
 In the meantime, welcome to my GIS page!
+At the moment this site is my final portfolio for Geog 323: Open Source GIScience.
+In the future, it will be updated with other projects that I have worked on.

+To see my work from Geog 351: Remote Sensing and Land Use in Sub-Saharan Africa, click [here](https://sites.middlebury.edu/jmumpergeog351/).

 ## Course Website